rudism/passdrop/README.md

 The current version 1.22 is available on the [iOS App Store](http://itunes.apple.com/us/app/passdrop/id431185109).
 Version 1.23 which has been optimized for iOS 7 has been submitted to Apple and is awaiting approval as of 4/4/2014.

+##PassDrop FAQ

+If you are experiencing issues or need help using PassDrop, please check out the [PassDrop FAQ](https://github.com/rudism/passdrop/blob/master/FAQ.md).

 ##Current Features (1.23)

 - Strong emphasis on clean, simple, intuitive user interface